hallettj/hallettj.github.com/_posts/2012-09-03-captain-america.markdown

 punched in the face.
 One of the other team members is Cap's best friend from back home.
 So that is kind of an explanation.
 There are hints later that each of these guys excels at a particular skillset.
-One guy is seen blowing up a tank single-handledly.
+One guy is seen blowing up a tank single-handedly.
 Another guy shoots a sniper rifle at one point.
 A third guy demonstrates the ability to speak several sentences in French and translates a German word.
 A fourth guy is Asian.
 But those revelations are so brief that they only serve as